Traverse of the Picos de Europa

 Don't settle for day walks on the periphery.
 Our walking holiday in the Picos de Europa is a continuous traverse through the heart of Spain's finest mountain range.

-- Trekking to the summit of Torre Horacada Rocas
+- Trek to the summit viewpoint of Torre de los Horcados Rojos

 - Dramatic Cares Gorge walk